-John Mueller

-Woody Hayes Senior Research Scientist, Mershon Center for International Security Studies Adjunct Professor, Department of Political Science Ohio State University Columbus, Ohio 43201, United States Cato Senior Fellow, Cato Institute 1000 Massachusetts Avenue, NW Washington, DC 20001, United States politicalscience.osu.edu/faculty/jmueller +1 614 247-6007 bbbb@osu.edu
+John Mueller Senior Research Scientist, Mershon Center for International Security Studies Adjunct Professor, Department of Political Science Ohio State University, Columbus, Ohio 43201

+Cato Senior Fellow, Cato Institute, 1000 Massachusetts Avenue, NW, Washington, DC 20001 polisci.osu.edu/faculty/jmueller +1 614 247-6007 bbbb@osu.edu

-Mark G. Stewart Professor and Director, Centre for Infrastructure Performance and Reliability The University of Newcastle New South Wales 2308, Australia www.newcastle.edu.au/research-centre/cipar/staff/mark-stewart.html +61 2 49216027 mark.stewart@newcastle.edu.au
+Mark G. Stewart

+Professor and Director, Centre for Infrastructure Performance and Reliability The University of Newcastle, New South Wales, 2308, Australia www.newcastle.edu.au/research-centre/cipar/staff/mark-stewart.html +61 2 49216027 mark.stewart@newcastle.edu.au

-ABSTRACT: An examination of the ISIS phenomenon, comparing it with that generated a decade and a half earlier by al-Qaeda.
-Although the vicious group certainly presents a threat to the people under its control and although it can contribute damagingly to the instability in the Middle East that has followed serial intervention there by the American military, it scarcely presents a challenge to global security.
-As with al-Qaeda, however, the unwarranted fear and alarm ISIS has generated is likely to persist even if it is effectively extinguished as a physical force in the Middle East.
+ABSTRACT: In 2014, a militant group calling itself the Islamic State, or ISIS, burst into official and public attention with some military victories in Iraq and Syria-particularly taking over Iraq's second largest city, Mosul.
+At first the American public saw it as minor problem.
+But alarm greatly escalated a few months later when the group performed and webcast several beheadings of defenseless Western hostages, and by 2016, 77 percent said on polls that they deemed it to present "a serious threat to the existence or survival of the US."
+This paper examines this phenomenon, comparing it with that generated a decade and a half earlier by al-Qaeda.
+The exercise suggests that, although the vicious group certainly presents a threat to the people under its control and in its neighborhood, and although it can contribute damagingly to the instability in the Middle East that has followed serial intervention there by the American military, it scarcely presents a challenge to global security.
+As with al-Qaeda, however, much of the unwarranted fear and alarm ISIS has generated is likely to persist even if it is effectively extinguished as a physical force in the Middle East-a process that is now well on its way.
+If people want to be afraid, nothing will stop them.